munificent/craftinginterpreters/book/calls-and-functions.md

 instruction of its code inside the Chunk.

-This is roughly how compilation to native code works where you end up with one big blob of machine code.
+This is roughly how compilation to native code works where you end up with one solid blob of machine code.
 But for our bytecode VM, we can do something a little higher level.
 I think a cleaner model is to give each function its own Chunk.
 We'll want some other metadata too, so let's go ahead and stuff it all in a struct now:

 ^code obj-function (2 before, 2 after)

 Functions are first class in Lox, so they need to be actual Lox objects.
-Thus it has the same `Obj obj` header all object types share.
+Thus ObjFunction has the same `Obj obj` header all object types share.
 The `arity` field stores the number of parameters the function expects.
 Then, in addition to the chunk, we store the function's <span name="name">name</span>.
 That will be handy for reporting readable runtime errors.

 <aside name="name">